getify/You-Dont-Know-JS/scope-closures/apA.md

 ```

 Notice that we're passing `Student` (another module instance) in as a dependency.

+Some hints for recognizing common module variations:

+* Does the module know about its own API?
+* Even if we use a fancy module loader, it's just a classic module
+* Some modules need to work universally

+### Where's My API?

 There are several useful variations of this pattern to be aware of.
 Firstly, most classic modules don't define and use a `publicAPI` the way I have done in this code.
 Instead, they typically look like: